-As of December 30, 2016, and March 22, 2014, the Group received as payments in kind of real estate for the collection of accounts maintained with Solquimia, S. A. de C. V. and Agropur Lacpur, S. A. de C. V., respectively, to the date of payment in kind the account amounted to \$2,333 and \$12,727, respectively.
+As of December 30, 2016, and March 22, 2014, the Group received as payments in kind of real estate for the collection of accounts maintained with Solquimia, S. A. de C. V. and Agropur Lacpur, S. A. de C. V., respectively, to the date of payment in kind the account receivable amounted to \$2,333 and \$12,727, respectively.
 Because of the Group has no plans to use the properties, the administration classifies it as investment property, meeting the requirements for it.

-The fair value of the investment properties of the Group, as of December 31, 2021, 2020 y 2019, has been determined in accordance with IFRS13.91 (a), 93 (d) on the basis of an evaluation carried out in the respective dates by an independent appraiser, with the appropriate qualifications, as well as sufficient recent experience in the valuation of investment properties similar in nature and physical location of those of the Group.
-The fair value of the investment property is \$ 25,325 for 2021, 2020 y 2019, corresponding to the land of \$ 15,200 for 2021, 2020 and 2019 and \$ 10,125 for construction, however, the Group has decided to maintain the book value of the right to collect and recognize a potential profit until such time as it is realized through the disposal of the asset.
-As of December 31, 2021, 2020 y 2019, the Group has not identified any signs of impairment and has not recognized declines in investment properties.
+The fair value of the investment properties of the Group, as of December 31, 2022, 2021 and 2020, has been determined in accordance with IFRS13.91 (a), 93 (d) on the basis of an evaluation carried out in the respective dates by an independent appraiser, with the appropriate qualifications, as well as sufficient recent experience in the valuation of investment properties similar in nature and physical location of those of the Group.
+The fair value of the investment property is \$25,325 for 2022, 2021 and 2020, corresponding to the land of \$15,200 for 2022, for 2021 and 2020 \$10,125 for construction, however, the Group has decided to maintain the book value of the right to collect and recognize a potential profit until such time as it is realized through the disposal of the asset.
+As of December 31, 2022, 2021 and 2020, the Group has not identified any signs of impairment and has not recognized declines in investment properties.

-9. Properties, plant and equipment
+9. Properties, plant, and equipment